sebnitu/vrembem/packages/modal/README.md

 3. While the modal is active, contents obscured by the modal are inaccessible to all users.
 4. When a modal is closed, focus is returned to the initial trigger element that activated the dialog.

-To take full advantage of modal's accessibility features, it's recommened to that you set the `selectorInert` option to all elements that are ouside the modal.
+To take full advantage of modal's accessibility features, it's recommended to that you set the `selectorInert` option to all elements that are outside the modal.
 If you have modal markup throughout your document, use the `moveModals` option or `moveModals()` method to consolidate all modals in the DOM to a single location.
 All elements that match the `selectorInert` selector will be given the `inert` attribute as well as `aria-hidden="true"` when a modal is opened.

-> Inert is not currently widly supportted by all browsers.
+> Inert is not currently widely supported by all browsers.
 Consider using a polyfill such as [wicg-inert](https://github.com/WICG/inert) or Google's [inert-polyfill](https://github.com/GoogleChrome/inert-polyfill).

 ### Example